-- a put in place clear, well-defined and well-communicated policies or contractual provisions concerning the appropriate use of social networking sites and the sanctions for non-compliance;
+- put in place clear, well-defined and well-communicated policies or contractual provisions concerning the appropriate use of social networking sites and the sanctions for non-compliance;

-- d monitoring should be conducted only by designated employees, who have been adequately trained to understand the limits on their activities;
+- monitoring should be conducted only by designated employees, who have been adequately trained to understand the limits on their activities;

-- e personal data collected as a result of any monitoring should be stored safely, not tampered with, not disseminated more widely than is necessary and not stored longer than is necessary;
+- personal data collected as a result of any monitoring should be stored safely, not tampered with, not disseminated more widely than is necessary and not stored longer than is necessary;

 A somewhat anomalous protection for employees exists under federal labour law in the United States.
 The National Labor Relations Act (NLRA), a statute primarily dealing with unions and unionised workforces, extends protections for those employees engaging in protected concerted activities over their terms and conditions of employment.
 The NLRA has been broadly interpreted by its responsible agency to cover employees' social media use.
 Significantly, from a monitoring perspective, employers must not promulgate or maintain a policy that is perceived to 'chill' employees' exercise of their rights under the NLRA.